restatedev/node-template-generator/README.md

 # tl;dr

-To setup up the template service, use this sequence of commands:
+To set up the template service, use this sequence of commands:

 > &#x1F4DD; Make sure you have set up your [access to Restate's packages](https://github.com/restatedev/restate-dist)